3p3r/cdk-web/docs/lambda.md

 # Lambda Functions

 AWS lambda functions in cdk have been patched in order to support web bundling and assets.

-In order to create a lambda function in CDK web you must use the [included filesystem](./fs.md) and [async synth/deploy](./async.md) methods.
+To create a lambda function in CDK web you must use the [included filesystem](./fs.md).

 ## Supported Lambda Constructs